Skip to main content

 Silviya VelaniFounder, Builts AI

-|March 10, 2026|9 min read
+|March 10, 2026|Updated April 12, 2026|10 min read

 TL;DR

-SEO agencies spend 5-10 hours per month per client on manual reporting, according to AgencyDashboard's 2026 benchmark.
-At 50 clients, that's 250-500 hours per year on reports alone.
-Pixorr, a 5-person agency, automated their reporting pipeline and reclaimed a full work week every month, with reports now 85% faster.
+SEO agencies spend 5-10 hours per client per month on manual reporting, per AgencyDashboard's 2026 benchmark.
+At 50 clients, that's 250-500 hours a year.
+Pixorr, a 5-person Toronto agency, automated their pipeline, cut reports 85%, reclaimed 86 hours monthly, and lifted retention from 78% to 91% in six months.

-Why is manual reporting killing SEO agencies?
+Why is manual reporting the silent tax on SEO agencies?

-What was Pixorr’s reporting process before automation?
+What did Pixorr’s reporting look like before automation?

 StepToolTime per client